sivakumar-kailasam/cli-guides/content/addons.md

 #### `package.json`

-If we want other people to be able to use our addon, at minimum, we need to specify a license, a version, the repository url, and description.
+If we want other people to be able to use our addon, we need to specify a name, license, version, the repository url, and description.
+For an addon to show up on [https://emberobserver.com](Ember Observer), it must have `keywords: ["ember-addon"]` and a repository URL.

 #### `config/ember-try.js`